Many-Body Localization in the Age of Classical Computing: Relation of thermalization and transport

-At small disorder strength $W=0.5$, a power-law growth $\Delta S(t) \propto t^{1/z}$ with the dynamical exponent $z=2$ is observed, consistently with the diffusion in the system.
-While the MPS simulation employed in~\cite{Panda20} does not suffer from the effects of finite system size, it can access only relatively small times $t< 100$.
+At small disorder strength $W=0.5$, a power-law growth $\Delta S(t) \propto t^{1/z}$ with the dynamical exponent $z=2$ is observed, consistent with the emergence of diffusion.
+While the matrix product operator simulation employed in~\cite{Panda20} does not suffer from the effects of finite system size, it can access only relatively small times $t< 100$.
 At larger disorder strengths $W$, the exponent $z$, quantifying the behavior of $\Delta S(t)$, systematically decreases with increasing time $t$.
-For instance, at $W = 2$ the obtained exponent is $z \approx 3.8, 3.3, 3.1$ respectively for the fitting windows $t \in [20, 40], [40, 60], [60, 80$].
+For instance, at $W = 2$ the obtained exponent is $z \approx 3.8, 3.3, 3.1$, respectively, for the fitting windows $t \in [20, 40], [40, 60], [60, 80$].
 Hence, the observed subdiffusion may be a transient effect, consistent with the conclusions of the earlier studies.

 An increase in the disorder strength leads to a dramatic growth of the time $t_N$ at which $N$ particles cross the position of the domain wall.
-The time $t_1$, after which a single particle is transported over the interface between the domains, increases exponentially with disorder strength, $t_1 \propto e^{a W}$, for $W<3$, and the increase becomes even faster at larger disorder strengths.
+The time $t_1$, after which a single particle is transported over the interface between the domains, increases exponentially with the disorder strength, $t_1 \propto e^{a W}$, for $W<3$, and the increase becomes even faster at larger disorder strengths.
 To make substantial statements about the nature of the transport in the system, the number of the particles transferred between the subsystems should scale with system size $L$, e.g., proportionally to $L$.
-The simulations of \cite{Panda20}, based on extrapolation of the short-time behavior, suggest that the transport time $t_N$ exceeds the Heisenberg time $t_H$ with increasing disorder strength.
+The simulations of \cite{Panda20}, based on extrapolation of the short-time behavior, suggest that the transport time $t_N$ exceeds the Heisenberg time $t_H$ with increasing the disorder strength.
 For instance, the time required to transport $N=L/5=4$ particles exceeds the Heisenberg time for $L=20$ at $W=3$.
 This implies that attempts to understand the transport properties at $W=3$ must be performed at system sizes significantly exceeding $L=20$ and involve probing the dynamics at much larger time scales, e.g., at times larger than the Heisenberg time for $L=20$.
 The further slowdown of the dynamics at larger disorder strength $W$ results in progressively stronger conditions on the required system sizes and time scales.